 The course is designed for students attending engineering higher education.
 It requires an intermediate knowledge of English.
 This course bridges the gap between general and academic English and introduces students to the principles of effective written communication and critical reading.
 The selection of materials focuses on the needs of students in engineering higher education.
 The course features thought-provoking topics with several articles and texts on the latest developments in technology and engineering.
-These texts used as important resources for academic and technical vocabulary and models of the passages written by students.
+These texts are used as resources for academic and technical vocabulary and models for the passages to be written by students.
 Students practise note taking, paraphrasing, writing technical descriptions, reviews, posters and learn the skills of developing an argument and analysing visual information.
 The course develops students' understanding of how they can avoid plagiarism.
 Students will have individual tasks but they will also work in pairs or teams.